pouicr/docker-meetup-3/swarm.md

 ## Join

-On each members of the cluster :
+On each members of the cluster (as worker or manager):
 ```bash
 docker swarm join  --token $TOKEN 192.168.56.10:2377
 ```